conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 What warn function to use.
 For example, `console.warn.bind(console)` or `grunt.log.writeln`.
 By default, it's a noop.
 If it is `true`, it will error if commit cannot be parsed (strict).

-##### pullRequestPattern
+##### mergePattern

 Type: `regex` or `string` Default: null

-Pattern to match pull request or merge request headers.
-Used to parse GitHub or GitLab like pull requests headers.
-When a pull request header is parsed, the next line is used for conventionnal header parsing.
-This option is disabled by default to avoid breaking changes.
+Pattern to match merge headers.
+EG: branch merge, GitHub or GitLab like pull requests headers.
+When a merge header is parsed, the next line is used for conventionnal header parsing.

 For example, if we have a commit